utexas-air-fri/wifi_localization/README.md

 WiFi Lookup
 ==================
-ROS based WiFi location code developed for the Building Wide Intelligence Project at The University of Texas
+ROS based WiFi location code developed for the Building Wide Intelligence Project at The University of Texas.
+This branch is for a catkin specific version of the code, made for integration with ros hydro.

 Overview
 --------